 - 2 Tbsp dried cranberries or cherries

-- 2 Tbsp Proscuitto or bacon cooked crisp and crushed
+- 2 Tbsp Proscuitto or bacon cooked crisp and crumbled

 - 4 Tbsp Roasted Chickpeas

 - Heat olive oil in a large pot over medium-high heat until shimmering.
-Add onions and garlic and saute for one minute, stirring constantly to make sure garlic doesn't burn.
+Add onions and garlic.
+Saute for one minute, stirring constantly to make sure garlic doesn't burn.

 - Bring to a simmer, reduce heat to medium-low and cover.
 Cook until vegetables are softened, about 25 minutes.